Data Management Plan

 The Stationary Point Count Survey methodology for reef fishes, employed by the Guam Long-term Coral Reef Monitoring Program since 2010.

 - The fish team uses a Stationary Point Count Method (SPC) adapted from Ault et al. (2006) and NOAA Fisheries Coral Reef Ecosystem Division (Williams et al., 2011).
-Slight modifications to the method were made in 2012, allowing more refined classification of non-instantaneous observations, but more substantial changes to the method were implemented beginning in 2020.
+Slight modifications to the method were made in 2012, allowing more refined classification of non-instantaneous observations, but more substantial changes to the method were implemented beginning in 2020 [although note that the "full" method was utilized in 2022 in order to maximize comparability of GLTMP reef fish SPC survey data and data obtained by NOAA PIFSC staff (and GLTMP Observer 2) during the 2022 NOAA PIFSC Reef Assessment and Monitoring Program cruise in the Marianas].
 These changes are described in detail below.
 While the core method remains intact, and some parameters are still directly comparable across all years, these changes must be taken into account when making comparisons of certain parameters using observational data obtained before 2020 and those obtained during and after 2020.
 All sampling stations have been selected in hard-bottom habitats using a stratified random sampling design, and the stations have been designed using the split-panel approach (combination of fixed and non-fixed transects).

 - Each sampling station is located using a GPS receiver.
 Upon reaching a given station, a small weight and line tied to a buoy is carefully lowered to the ocean floor.
 In optimal situations where four divers are available, two divers enter the water first to carry out the fish surveys.
 For permanent sampling stations marked with rebar, the divers descend to the weight tied to the buoy and locate the rebar representing the beginning of the transect.
 For non-permanent sampling stations the weight tied to the buoy is used to represent the beginning of the transect.
 A 30-meter transect is laid out [25 m-long transects were used prior to 2017] beginning at the rebar or weight.
 The transect is laid out in a clockwise direction relative to the island, following the depth contour if it can be readily determined; if the area is relatively flat and a depth contour is not readily discernible the transect is laid at an angle parallel to the reef margin (which is determined prior to entering the water).
 At permanent sampling stations the transect tape is deployed between the three rebar representing the beginning, middle, and end of the transect.
 Surveys are not completed if the visibility is less than 7.5 m.
 Compact digital point and shoot cameras and housings are used by individual observers to document unknown organisms, incidences of coral disease, and species/behaviors of special interest.
 To conduct the reef fish surveys divers are positioned at 7.5 m and 22.5 m along the transect and count fish within a 7.5 m radius cylinder extending from the substrate to the limits of vertical visibility.
 The simultaneous surveys start once the divers deploy the transect and both divers are ready to proceed.
 To minimize diver disruptions, the two divers conducting the benthic surveys enter the water approximately 20-30 minutes after the divers conducting the fish surveys, once the fish team has finished enumerating fish.
-In situations where only three divers are available, all three divers enter the water at the same time and remain as a three-person buddy team to ensure diver safety throughout the survey.
-A fish diver partners with a benthic diver when two fish divers are not available.
-In this situation, the fish diver lays the transect and conducts the first SPC at 22.5 m while the benthic diver works from 0-15 m; they then switch positions along the transect.
+A fish observer partners with a benthic observer or technical support diver when two fish observers are not available to conduct the survey replicates simultaneously.
+In this situation, the fish observer lays the transect and conducts the first SPC at 22.5 m while the benthic diver works from 0-15 m; they then switch positions along the transect.

 - Record of modifications to the fish SPC method Survey years 2010-2011: Only instantaneous observations were recorded during this period.
 Non-instantaneous observations, such as those made of species that were listed during the first 5 minutes but were no longer present in the cylinder during the counting and sizing phase of the survey, were not recorded.
 However, as noted above, it appears as though some rare or transient taxa observed during surveys conducted in 2010 at the Tumon and East Agana sites and in 2011 at the Western Shoals site may have been recorded even if those observations were not technically instantaneous observations.
 Survey years 2012-2014: Beginning in 2012 non-instantaneous observations were included in the survey.
 Non-instantaneous observations include observations of species that are listed during the first 5 minutes but which are no longer present in the cylinder during the counting and sizing phase of the survey.
 For these observations divers record their best estimate of the size and number of that species as observed during the listing phase.
 Species that entered the SPC cylinder after the first five minutes were noted on the species list for the site, but on occasion rare taxa were counted and sized and noted as non-instantaneous observations.
 Survey years 2015-2019: Beginning in 2015 an additional type of non-instantaneous observation was recorded in order to account for fishes that were not recorded during the listing phase but which entered the SPC cylinder during the counting and sizing phase.
 All surveyed taxa--not just rare taxa--were accounted for, and these non-instantaneous observations were delineated by the time period within which they entered the cylinder (e.g., 5-10 min, 10-15 min, 15+ min).
-However, a review of the data collected during this period found that the two observers represented in this dataset differed in how they denoted fish that entered the cylinder after 15 minutes, with one observer (VB) explicitly noting them as occurring in the cylinder after 15 minutes and the other (AH) noting them as PRESENCE observations and providing count and sizing information for each.
+However, a review of the data collected during this period found that the two observers represented in this dataset differed in how they denoted fish that entered the cylinder after 15 minutes, with one observer (Observer 1) explicitly noting them as occurring in the cylinder after 15 minutes and the other (Observer 2) noting them as PRESENCE observations and providing count and sizing information for each.
 Because PRESENCE observations can also include fish observed outside the cylinder, and occasionally counts and sizing information provided for rare or otherwise notable taxa that occurred outside the cylinder, unless fish observations were explicitly denoted as occurring in cylinder it should not be assumed that this was the case.
-Survey years 2020-present: Beginning in 2020 significant changes to the fish SPC survey methodology were implemented in an effort to significantly shorten survey times.
+Survey years 2020-present (excluding 2022--see below): Beginning in 2020 significant changes to the fish SPC survey methodology were implemented in an effort to significantly shorten survey times.
 The core survey structure was retained in order to maximize comparability to previous observations, but the decision was made to focus only on food fishes (and a small number of notable non-food fishes) during the counting and sizing phase, and to eliminate observations of fish that were not present during the listing phase (e.g., Non-instantaneous 5-10, Non-instantaneous 10-15, etc.).
 A list of all food and non-food species and how each species is surveyed (e.g., counts and sizes, counts only, presence/absence only) using this modified method will be made available with the raw data when acquired from NCEI or can be provided upon request.
+2022 The "full" SPC survey method (i.e., the method used between 2015 and 2019) was used for all HPRA sampling stations in 2022 in order to maximize comparability of GLTMP SPC data to data collected during the 2022 NOAA PIFSC Reef Assessment and Monitoring Program cruise in the Marianas.

 - Raw data include individual fish observation records with the corresponding methodological information and physical data that reflect the description of the site.
 Fish observation records include species identification, length (cm), and length-weight values.
 The physical/methodological data for all records includes the following: site, station, station type, observer, date (day, month, year), latitude (dd), longitude (dd), transect, cylinder radius (m), SPC replicate, observation type (instantaneous/non-instantaneous), depth (m), habitat, and wave exposure.